Tax fossil fuel companies windfall profits, UN chief says

 “That includes the banks, private equity, asset managers and other financial institutions that continue to invest and underwrite carbon pollution,” he said.
 “And it includes the massive public relations machine raking in billions to shield the fossil fuel industry from scrutiny.”

-His remarks also come after documents released by a US congressional committeereportedly showthat big oil firms are promoting technologies that could help address the climate crisis while internally expressing doubt about their potential.
+His remarks come after documents released by a US congressional committee reportedly show that big oil firms are promoting technologies that could help address the climate crisis while internally expressing doubt about their potential.

 Mr Guterres compared the effort to shield big oil to that which protected the tobacco industry decades before.